compuphase/partcl/README.md

 ## Features

 * Small, plain C99 code (although now roughly four times the length of the ~600 lines of the original)
-* No external dependencies
+* No external dependencies, apart from the standard C library.
 * Good test coverage
 * Can be extended with custom Tcl commands
-* Runs well on bare metal embedded MCUs
+* Runs well on bare metal embedded MCUs (malloc()/free() is required, though).

 ## Usage